julian1/ansible-consolidated/README.md

 #### TODO

+Strategy for IOS, md5sum the cisco config file and compare. if different then upload, and reboot.

 Maybe directory partition imos from other nodes in the /nodes directory, similar to inventory/dev email, tftp, anon ftp git server